jamesquinlan/principles-programming-languages/topics/c2_design_criteria.md

 * Semantic Coherence: Regular programming languages have coherent semantics, meaning that the behavior of language constructs is intuitive and predictable.
 The language's features and constructs should follow logical and consistent rules, making it easier for programmers to reason about the behavior of their code.

 * Orthogonality: Regular languages strive for orthogonality, meaning language features should be independent and composable.
 Orthogonal languages have a small set of primitive constructs that can be combined in various ways to express complex concepts.
-This reduces the need for special cases and exceptions, leading to simpler language rules.
+This reduces the need for exceptional cases and exceptions, leading to more straightforward language rules.
 Orthogonality in programming language design allows different features to work independently and harmoniously.
-This independence and consistency enable programmers to compose code in a more flexible and expressive manner, promoting code readability, maintainability, and reusability.
+This independence and consistency enable programmers to compose code more flexibly and expressively, promoting code readability, maintainability, and reusability.

 * Minimal Surprises: Regular languages avoid unexpected behaviors and edge cases.
 Programmers should be able to anticipate how code will execute based on their understanding of the language's rules.
 Minimizing surprises helps reduce bugs and makes code easier to maintain and debug.